Alerovere/Tidal_model_Spermonde/README.md

-# Tidal_model_Spermonde
+# Tidal model of the Spermonde Archipelago
- Simple tidal model for the Spermonde Archipelago, Indonesia
+Thi